bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

 **Note:** For Performance edition only.
 :::

-This page explains the architecture and configuration of a multi-tenant system using Bonita BPM.
+This page explains the architecture and configuration of a multi-tenant system using Bonita.

 ## Platform architecture

-By default, all installations of Bonita BPM create a single tenant.
+By default, all installations of Bonita create a single tenant.
 However multi-tenancy is possible with the Performance edition.

 Multi-tenancy involves a single software installation, called a **platform**, that can serve multiple independent organizations, called **tenants**.
 Each tenant is a separate, self contained configuration for a single client/company.
 Artifacts are deployed at tenant level, so a tenant has its own organization (users, groups, roles), processes (apps, cases, trasks), reports, and custom pages.
 Data within a tenant is completely isolated.
 A tenant cannot access data from any other tenant.
 A user logged in to a tenant cannot access any other tenant.

-After the installation of any Bonita BPM version (Community or Subscription), a single default tenant is created and ready for use.
+After the installation of any Bonita version (Community or Subscription), a single default tenant is created and ready for use.

 ![default](images/images-6_0/default_tenant_setup.png)